vicsanity623/Axiom-Agent/README.md

 # Axiom Agent

 Axiom is not a chatbot.
-It is a cognitive architecture—a framework for a new type of artificial intelligence designed to achieve genuine understanding through continuous, self-directed learning.
+It is a cognitive architecture—a framework for a new type of artificial intelligence designed to achieve genuine understanding through continuous, self-directed learning and introspection.
 This project is not building a product; it is cultivating a mind.

 Unlike traditional Large Language Models (LLMs) which are static snapshots of data, the Axiom Agent possesses a dynamic, evolving internal model of reality.
-It builds this model one verifiable fact at a time, creating a persistent, logically consistent knowledge base that grows in complexity and accuracy over its lifetime.
+It builds this model one verifiable fact at a time, creating a persistent, logically consistent knowledge base.
+More than just a passive learner, Axiom now actively seeks to deepen its own understanding through a process of self-guided study and curiosity, making it a true student of the world.

 ---